 The Pietists and their successors, the Moravians, however, did catch the spirit of the Great Commission and developed a network of mission stations around the world.
 As Stephen Neill observes, they "tended to go to the most remote, unfavorable, and neglected part of the surface of the earth."4 It was the Moravians who had such a profound spiritual influence on John Wesley during his voyage to America.
 This eventuated in his life-changing experience that propelled him into the leadership of the great 18th-century evangelical revival in England.

 The age of exploration and colonization of the 18th and 19th centuries spawned still another missionary movement.
 The earliest colonizers were from the Roman Catholic countries of Spain, France, Portugal, and Italy, and in each new establishment a priest became a prominent figure.
 In many cases also the most dominant building erected in the settlements was the cathedral.
-Unfortunately the religion that developed among many of the native peoples was a sort of syncretism in which tribal customs were incorporated into the traditional worship.
+Unfortunately the religion that developed among many of the native peoples was a sort of syncretism in which traditional tribal customs, practices, and beliefs were uncritically incorporated into Christian worship.
 With warlike zeal the intrusion of any other religious group was violently opposed.

 Where English and Dutch colonists went, Protestant missions were established.
 In the 13 American colonies there was a lively interest in reaching the native Indians, and missionaries like John Eliot, David Brainerd, and the Whitmans became leaders in this endeavor.